Natural and Biological Resources Management, Compliance, and Planning

 FEDERAL AND STATE AGENCY CONSULTATION

-– Surveys/treatments for noxious species for various Federal lands, counties, cities, and private lands – Work completed in five out of six Forests in Arizona – Applicators certified in Arizona, Utah, and other states – Integrated Pest Management – UTVs equipped for herbicide applications – Backpack and roadside herbicide applications – Seeding and land reclamation – Best management practices, monitoring, and inspections
+– Surveys, inventories and treatments for invasive species for various federal lands, counties, cities, and private lands – Work completed in five out of six Forests in Arizona – Applicators certified in Arizona, Utah, New Mexico, Nevada – Integrated Pest Management – UTVs equipped for herbicide applications and seeding operations – Backpack, cut stump, Right of Way and other treatments – Thinning/Fuels reduction – Native plant seeding and land reclamation – Best management practices, monitoring, and inspections

 Browse three examples of recent successfully completed natural and biological resources projects.